scalable-system/project22/README.md

 # Project 22 Official Repository

-This repository contains work for an current internal system
+This repository contains work for a current internal system

 Credits: